Promote76/Promote76/DEPLOYMENT_GUIDE.md

 # Sovran Wealth Fund (SWF) Token Deployment Guide

-This guide provides instructions for deploying the Sovran Wealth Fund ERC20 token to the Polygon Mumbai testnet or other networks.
+This guide provides instructions for deploying the Sovran Wealth Fund ERC20 token to the Polygon Amoy testnet.

 ## Prerequisites

 - Node.js and npm installed
-- A wallet with some MATIC for Mumbai testnet (get from a faucet like https://mumbaifaucet.com/)
+- A wallet with some MATIC for Polygon Amoy testnet
 - Private key of the deployment wallet
-- RPC endpoint for the target network (e.g., from Infura, Alchemy, or a public endpoint)
+- Alchemy API key (optional, for better RPC endpoint)
+- Polygonscan API key (for contract verification)

 ## Setup Environment